-5.4.1 BPA shall determine «Customer Name»’s Critical Slice Amount for Fiscal Year 2012 no later than 15 days prior to the first day of Fiscal Year 2012, and for each subsequent Fiscal Year no later than 15 days prior to the first day of each such Fiscal Year, using the procedure described in section 2 of Exhibit I.5.4.2 Augmentation
+5.4.1 BPA shall determine «Customer Name»’s Firm Slice Amount for Fiscal Year 2029 no later than September 15, 2028, and for each subsequent Fiscal Year no later than September 15 thereafter, by multiplying the monthly shaped value of Annual CHWM System set forth in the table in section 2.1 of Exhibit K for each Fiscal Year by «Customer Name»’s Slice Percentage applicable to each such Fiscal Year stated in the table in section 1 of Exhibit K. BPA shall revise and state «Customer Name»’s Firm Slice Amount for each Fiscal Year in section 3 of Exhibit K.

-«Customer Name» shall purchase and receive a share of CHWM Augmentation in an amount equal to «Customer Name»’s Slice Percentage in Section 1 of Exhibit K multiplied by the CHWM Augmentation for each Fiscal Year in section 4 of Exhibit K. Such amounts are included in the calculation of Critical Slice Amount in section 5.4.1.
+5.4.2 CHWM Modeled Augmentation«Customer Name» shall purchase and receive a share of CHWM Modeled Augmentation in an amount equal to «Customer Name»’s Slice Percentage in section 1 of Exhibit K multiplied by the CHWM Modeled Augmentation for each Fiscal Year as established in the applicable 7(i) Process.
+Such amounts are included in the calculation of Firm Slice Amount in section 5.4.1 above.

+The BOS Base amount in the SCA as determined by section 4.1.1. of Exhibit M shall include the amounts CHWM Modeled Augmentation listed in section 4 of Exhibit K. BPA shall make CHWM Modeled Augmentation available to «Customer Name» in a Flat Annual Shape for the applicable Fiscal Year.

-5.5.3 Modeling of CHWM 5.5 Disposition of Surplus Slice Output
+5.5 Disposition of Surplus Slice Output

-5.5.1 All sales, exchanges, or other dispositions of federal power are subject to and governed by federal law including, but not limited to, the Bonneville Project Act, P.L.
-75-329 as amended, the Pacific Northwest Consumer Power Preference Act, P.L.
-88-552, the Federal Columbia River Transmission System Act, P.L.
+5.5.1 All sales, exchanges, or other dispositions of BPA provided electric power are subject to and governed by federal law including, but not limited to, the Bonneville Project Act,16 U.S.C. § 832 et seq., P.L.
+75-329 as amended, the Pacific Northwest Consumer Power Preference Act, 16 U.S.C. § 837 et seq., P.L.
+88-552, the Federal Columbia River Transmission System Act, 16 U.S.C. § 838 et seq., P.L.
 93-454, and the Northwest Power Act, P.L.
 No. 96-501, as amended.

 5.5.2 All sales of Surplus Slice Output by «Customer Name» for use outside the Region, or to parties not serving firm retail load in the Region, are subject to the provisions of the Pacific Northwest Consumer Power Preference Act and section 9(c) of the Northwest Power Act, and BPA and «Customer Name» acknowledge their respective responsibilities thereunder.